richdawe/minimediaserver/doc/playlist-design.md

 Note that there is a playlist for each album by an artist.
 There is no support for a playlist covering a selection of songs, or multiple albums by an artist.
 Supporting that is not currently a goal.

 The playlist ID is generated using the location.
 The playlist ID should be stable - i.e.: the same across restarts of minimediaserver.

+TODO: Issues:

+ * FLAC Vorbis tags seem to be missing overall artist tag (e.g.: "Various") - need some heuristics to figure out actual artist?
+Can use the CDDB tag to match albums too.
+ * Probably need post-processing step for playlist to handle multi-artist album
+ * Mermaid-format diagram of processing pipeline for DiskStorageService, since it's not straightforward anymore ;)